stan-dev/design-docs/designs/0003-phoronix_test_suite.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 The Git repository `seantalts/perf-math` and other scripts have been posted to various pull requests and issues on `stan-dev/math`.
 In most cases these are related to micro-benchmarks (relatively small code snippets).
-In other cases these tests may not be conveniently replicable or the reporting may lack comprehensive details which would be valuable for drawing qualitative comparisons.
+In other cases these tests may not be conveniently replicable or the reporting may lack comprehensive details which would be valuable for drawing qualitative (build-level) comparisons.

-In order to build on the capacity of the stan-dev team to draw conclusions regarding performance improvements and make better informed decisions for future code revisions a more convenient and extensible system could be introduced.
+In order to add to the capacity of the stan-dev team to draw conclusions regarding performance improvements and make better informed decisions for future code revisions a more convenient and extensible system could be introduced.

+Some alternatives can be found here: https://alternativeto.net/software/phoronix-test-suite/.
+From the users perspective these comparable systems appear as high-level interfaces or comprehensive (install and execute) applications.
+For the test-suite developer it's hard to comment generally on how the experience might differ.
+Collaborative systems of which Phoronix is the leader seem preferable since they generally are developed with low-level customization at their core.
+On the other hand proprietary services are often optimized for convenience so there may be alternitives which provide otherwise unobtainable productivity enhancements.

+Microbenchmarking programs such as the toolkit provided by Google seem preferable for routine developer testing scenarios.
+This is a scenario where only a handful of test results based on relative performance on one or two systems are needed to make a decision and comparisons across different system build and hardware specification is not so important.

 # Prior art
 [prior-art]: #prior-art

-The `phoronix-test-suite` package is licensed under the "GNU General Public License v3.0" only which is SPDX terms is both FSF Free/Libre and OSI Approved for use in other collaborative software or documentation.
+The `phoronix-test-suite` package is licensed under the "GNU General Public License v3.0" only which in SPDX terms is both FSF Free/Libre and OSI Approved for use in other collaborative software or documentation.

 Currently Openbenchmarking.org boasts hosting over 27,900,000 unique benchmark comparions and views.